conhill/conhill/README.md

 # 💫 About Me:

-I'm a **Lead Software Engineer** specializing in the architecture and delivery of robust full-stack solutions.
-At Wunderkind, I'm at the forefront of orchestrating complex data workflows with **Apache Airflow** and building powerful ESP integrations.
+As a **Lead Software Engineer** at Wunderkind, I'm at the forefront of orchestrating complex data workflows with Apache Airflow and building powerful ESP integrations for a diverse range of enterprise clients.
+I am deeply involved in the entire delivery lifecycle, from architecting custom solutions and creating data transformation pipelines to leading our internal knowledge transfer and process documentation.
+My role involves not only writing and deploying code but also leading code reviews, triaging live issues for major clients, and guiding cross-functional teams to streamline workflows and improve our overall technical efficiency.

 My expertise extends beyond my professional role into hands-on AI engineering.
 I personally architected and developed a full-stack music classification pipeline, **training a custom TensorFlow model on ~300 songs**.
-This model is the backbone of my **Flask API**, which uses **Librosa** to perform spectral analysis and feature extraction, powering a modern **React** front-end.
+This model is the backbone of my **Flask API**, which uses **Librosa** to perform spectral analysis and feature extraction, powering a simple **React** front-end.

 In parallel, I've engineered **DaveBot**, a multi-API Discord assistant that performs real-time transcription with Wit.ai and provides conversational responses using **Google Gemini**.
 A key feature is its dynamic audio responses, generated in real-time with **Google Cloud Text-to-Speech (TTS)**.